MadarsD/MadarsD/README.md

 🎉 Software Developer with a background in Biology and Biotechnology related work fields.

-🍊 Learning new skills, solving problems and shaping skill-set I already have is great, but to cool down my brain I love to spend time in nature ⛳ 🚣 ⛺!
+🍊 Learning new skills, solving problems and shaping skill-set I already have is great, but to cool down my brain I love to spend time in nature!

 📖 My Tech Stack: